mixmaxhq/mongo-cursor-pagination/README.md

 ## Background

+See this [blog post](https://mixmax.com/blog/api-paging-built-the-right-way) for background on why this library was built.

 API Pagination is typically implemented one of two different ways:

 1. Offset-based paging.
 This is traditional paging where `skip` and `limit` parameters are passed on the url (or some variation such as `page_num` and `count`).
 The API would return the results and some indication of whether there is a next page, such as `has_more` on the response.
 An issue with this approach is that it assumes a static data set; if collection changes while querying, then results in pages will shift and the response will be wrong.